The dimensions of accessibility: proximity, opportunities, values: Introduction

-Accessibility is a complex concept that researchers across various fields have explored over time.
+The complex concept of accessibility has been explored by researchers across various fields over time.
 One of the earliest attempts to formalise this idea was made by Hansen~\cite{hansen1959accessibility}, who defined accessibility as a function based on the number of opportunities available in a specific location divided by the time required to reach them.
 Hansen proposed a sort of gravity law for accessibility, suggesting that areas with more opportunities tend to attract more people, with this attraction decreasing as the distance from those locations increases.
+Analysing Transit-oriented development (TOD), the concept of node-place access was developed by Bertolini~\cite{bertolini1996nodes,bertolini1999spatial,wu2023node}, introducing a notion of far and proximal access.
+In this seminal work, places close to rail stations and with therefore good transit accessibility are called nodes, whereas places with high proximity and high density are called places, separating accessibility to services in two separate dimensions.
 In more recent years, Levinson and Wu have sought to unify different approaches to quantifying accessibility to develop a more comprehensive theory and measurement framework~\cite{levinson2020towards}.
 Their work reviews previous research on accessibility from various perspectives, summarising what can be measured and the methodologies used.
 This significant effort aims to consolidate multiple approaches into a single guide for measuring accessibility by examining the essential questions of "where," "what," "when," "why," and "how" to quantify access.
 They propose a generalised measure of accessibility.
 Additionally, other studies have reviewed the literature on accessibility metrics, highlighting both standard measurements and innovative approaches to understanding accessibility~\cite{handy1997measuring,geurs2004accessibility,elgeneidy2006access,wu2020unifying}.

 Accessibility has inspired various urban models, often focused on optimal standards for different transportation modes.
 These models include walkable cities~\cite{speck2012walkable}, transit-oriented development, car-centric urban layouts, and more recently, concepts like chrono-urbanism and the 15-minute city~\cite{moreno2021introducing}.
 Each model reflects specific assumptions about mobility, infrastructure, spatial distribution, and equity.
 However, what is considered "optimal" accessibility in one context may not apply in another, making it challenging to achieve generalised accessibility optimally.